 This is the culmination of a series of roundtables bringing together diverse experts from New Zealand and overseas to shed new light on particularly thorny questions for New Zealand’s low-emission transition.
 This roundtable will focus on the design of an effective climate change policy package for New Zealand.

 The roundtable will begin with keynote addresses by Cameron Hepburn, Oxford University, and Jason Gray, California Air Resources Board, by video conference.
-From there, Murray Sherwin of the Productivity Commission will give a presentation on the draft report from its inquiry on Opportunities and Challenges of a Transition to a Lower Net Emissions Economy for New Zealand.
+From there, staff from the Productivity Commission will give an update regarding their inquiry on Opportunities and Challenges of a Transition to a Lower Net Emissions Economy for New Zealand.
 Following comments by Motu, distinguished panellists and other participants will look at the following thorny questions:

 Participation in this roundtable is open to all and will include experts and decision makers from government, business, research, and civil society organisations.
 Tea and coffee will be available from 8:00 am, and the programme will start promptly at 8:30 am.
 There is no charge to attend.
 Seating is limited and participants are asked to register in advance by 5pm on 10 April 2018 using this link.